passcod/in-the-pale-darkness-of-dawn/naema/010-patra.md

 "You haven't, Patra.
 We were all really worried."

 Ah, he said that out loud.
-He shields his eyes against the light and sees TK, half dressed, bags under eyes, smiling shakily.
+He shields his eyes against the light and sees Dir, half dressed, bags under eyes, smiling shakily.
 He wonders how long _she_ slept.

 "More than you, you mad man.
 You're not going to like your face in the mirror